fallow24/imu_sim_py/README.md

 ## How to use

-Have a look at "demo_simulate_imu.py".
+Have a look at `demo_simulate_imu.py`.
 Install dependencies with pip.
-If you can not install rosbag with pip directly, try installing "bagpy".
+If you can not install rosbag with pip directly, try installing `bagpy`.
 Somehow this will install rosbag correctly.